Skip to content

 notIn

-The notIn method is one of the fundamental methods in MyBatis-Plus for constructing query conditions.
-It is used to set a NOT IN condition for a single field, meaning the field’s value is not within the given collection.
+The notIn method is one of the fundamental methods in MyBatis-Plus for building query conditions.
+It sets a NOT IN condition for a single field, meaning the field’s value is not in the given collection.

 Scope of Use